 The universe seems almost entirely dead out there.
 There’s a chance it will eventually be densely filled with life, and that our descendants may help to make that happen.
 Some worry about the quality of that life filling the universe, and yes there are issues there.
 But I worry mostly about the difference between life and death.
 Our descendants may kill themselves or stop growing, and fail to fill the universe with life.
 Any life.

 It is easy to assume that what is good for you is good overall.
-If you are an artist, you may assume all is better with more demand for your art products.
-If you are a scientist, you may assume the world is better with more attention and funding to science.
-Similarly, it is easy to assume that the world gets better if more of us get more of what we want, and thus move higher into Maslow’s Hierarchy, because our more basic needs are met.
+If you are an artist, you may assume the world is better when consumers more art.
+If you are a scientist, you may assume the world is better if it gives more attention and funding to science.
+Similarly, it is easy to assume that the world gets better if more of us get more of what we want, and thus move higher into Maslow’s Hierarchy.

 But I worry: as we attend more to higher needs, we may grow and innovate less regarding lower needs.
-Can the universe really get filled by creatures focused on self-actualization?
-Why should they risk or tolerate disruptions from low-need innovations if they don’t want more of that stuff?
-And many today see higher needs as conflicting with more capacity to fill low needs.
-For example, many see more simple capacity as producing less nature, smaller indigenous cultures, larger more soul-crushing organizations, more dehumanizing capitalism, etc. Rich nations today do seem to have weaker growth in raw physical capacities because of such issues.
+Can the universe really get filled by creatures focused mainly on self-actualization?
+Why should they risk or tolerate disruptions from innovations that advance low needs if they don’t care much for that stuff?
+And many today see their higher needs as conflicting with more capacity to fill low needs.
+For example, many see more physical capacities as coming at the expense of less nature, weaker indigenous cultures, larger more soul-crushing organizations, more dehumanizing capitalism, etc. Rich nations today do seem to have weaker growth in raw physical capacities because of such issues.

 Yes, it is possible that even rich societies focused on high needs will consistently grow their capacities to satisfy low needs, and that will eventually lead to a universe densely filled with life.
-But still I worry about all those unknown obstacles yet to be seen when our descendants grow through another three to ten factors as large as humanity’s leap.
-At some of those obstacles, will a focus on high needs lead to turns away from the big growth path?
+But still I worry about all those unknown obstacles yet to be seen as our descendants try to grow through another three to ten factors as large as humanity’s leap.
+At some of those obstacles, will a focus on high needs lead them to turn away from the grand growth path?
 To a comfortable “sustainable” stability without all that disruptive innovation?
 How much harder would become to restart growth again later?